IcaroPablo/LinuxDesktopSetup/README.md

 # LinuxDesktopSetup
-My builds for window manager and other programs plus dotfiles
+My dotfiles and some useful shellscripts